What’s Considered a Wrongful Death?

 Who Can File a Wrongful Death Action?

-You can typically only file a wrongful death action on behalf of a loved one if you are the following:
+You can typically only file a wrongful death action on behalf of a loved one if you are one of the following:

 - Spouse of the decedent (the person who has died)